 Before the epidemic, video conferencing was becoming increasingly popular in the workplace, but it is now much more essential.
-People use Zoom meetings to engage with team members and clients in different places, yet many experienced Zoom weariness.
-Furthermore, businesses hold meetings regularly and must ensure that their staff may work in a professional environment with adequate video conference lighting.
+People use Zoom meetings to engage with team members and clients in different places, yet many experience Zoom weariness.
+Furthermore, businesses hold meetings regularly and must ensure that their staff work in a professional environment with adequate video conference lighting.
 Working from home has become vital for many individuals, and a home office setup that incorporates ideal lighting for video conferencing is required.

-Even if you're typically comfortable with your lighting for zoom meetings setup when working from home, there may be one or two things you attempt to seem more polished and professional.
-We'll go through different lights for zoom meetings.
+Even if you're typically comfortable with your lighting for Zoom meetings setup when working from home, there may be one or two things you attempt to seem more polished and professional.
+We'll go through different lights for Zoom meetings.

 There are key factors to consider when choosing the best video conference lighting:

 The lighting should be bright enough to see the participants' faces but not so bright that it washes out their features or creates harsh shadows.

 The lighting should be in front of the participants' faces rather than from behind or the side.
 This will help to minimize shadows and create a more even, natural look.